 While most people know how to make tea, here are some basic tips on how one can make tea tastier:

 Add 1/2 teaspoon of chai masala.
-Let the spice mix boil for 10 – 20 seconds to flavor the water.
+Let the spice powder boil for 10 – 20 seconds to flavor the water.
 Without this step, your tea will not get enough of the magic from the chai masala.

 Don’t add too much of the tea leaves, it will only make your tea bitter.
 A teaspoon of strong tea leaves is enough for making 2 cups of tea.

 Avoid boiling water for too long after adding tea leaves and sugar.
 Even for making iced tea, I avoid steeping tea for too long.
 It makes any kind of tea (hot or cold0 bitter.
 Another 10 – 20 seconds is enough.
 Stir once or twice with a spoon.